 Hi!
-My name is Jessica Chang, BSN RN CCRN.
-I’m a student registered nurse anesthetist at University of Michigan – Flint and I’m writing this blog to give my readers insight into nurse anesthesia and nursing.
+My name is Jessica Chang, BSN RN CRNA.
+I’m a certified registered nurse anesthetist and I’m writing this blog to give my readers insight into nurse anesthesia and nursing.

 I grew up in Ann Arbor, Michigan, and moved to New York City for 8 years.
 While there, I learned that flexibility and resiliency are important.
 You have to know when to ‘never give up’ and when to ‘give up and move on.’
 I went to NYIT and graduated with a Bachelor of Science in Biology in December 2010.
 During my time there, I decided that I wanted to pursue nursing instead, and completed prerequisites during that summer and fall prior to graduation.
 Immediately, I attended the NYU Accelerated Nursing Program and graduated with a Bachelor of Science in Nursing in May 2012.

 My career started in a rehab/nursing home and transitioned to the telemetry, and finally to the Medical Intensive Care Unit (MICU).

 I knew I wanted to advance my nursing degree and started to explore some options.
 After speaking and shadowing with many people, I felt that nurse anesthesia suited me the most.
 To give myself the greatest opportunity, I decided to take the GRE and CCRN.
 Often these aren’t requirements but it does make you stand out from the crowd.
 After making a list and attending information sessions, I applied to UM-Flint and got in.
 I feel so fortunate to have this opportunity to make a positive difference in people’s lives, including patients, families, and you, the reader.